microsoft/FluidFramework/routerlicious/README.md

 The server also hooks in the merge tree type as the core plugin.

-## Building

-Building Routerlicious is done via npm scripts.

-* `npm install`
-* `npm run build`

-## Running
+## Building and Running

-Docker Compose is used to run the service locally
+Docker Compose is used to run the service locally.
+To start up an instance of the service simply run the following two commands.

 * `docker-compose build`
 * `docker-compose up`

 For development you likely want to map your source tree into the container.
-There's an override compose file that does this for you.
-You can run it with
+In this case you'll need to first build the source locally.

+* `npm install`
+* `npm run build`

+There's then a docker-compose override file which will map your local source directly into the container.
+Since this is the usual workflow we've simplified the process by having npm start perform these steps for you.

 * `npm start` - which internally is doing a `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`